 Ben contacted us about his upcoming new snorkeling trips, and we were very excited to go on them and share them with you.
 We have spent a lot of time emailing and video conferencing with Ben (his company is in the U.K.) to work out the details of what is being offered, and to get a good feel for how we get along, which is very well indeed!

-He and his team have around twenty years of experience guiding and diving in Asia, and eight years running his own business (which gets great reviews).
+He and his team have around twenty years of experience guiding and diving in Asia and beyond, and eight years running his own business (which gets great reviews).
 He started offering snorkeling specific trips because he was aware that snorkelers often get the short end of the stick when thrown in with divers.
 He and his team love the freedom and low stress of snorkeling, and are very aware of the different needs of snorkelers versus divers, in terms of the reef depth, and calm surface conditions needed.

 His company is licensed and insured.
 They have never cancelled a trip, and all funds are held in a trust until the trip is completed giving you 100% financial security if they or any of their suppliers go out of business before the trip happens.